zhudotexe/cse130-notes/intro.rst

 - allows for interchangeable modules
     - replace a module with a "better" one
     - replace a broken module
+- stitching together big pieces that only interact in certain ways

+However, for people to be able to use modules well, you need a *spec* - a document that details how exactly this module work.

+That creates a **level of indirection**.
+Now clients don't care about how your module is implemented - only that it will do what it says in the spec.

 Abstraction
 ^^^^^^^^^^^